Keyboard shortcuts

 Connecting to a database

-Db::builder() creates a builder where you register your models and then connect to a database.
-Every model must be registered before connecting so that Toasty can infer the full database schema — tables, columns, indexes, and relationships between models.
+Db::builder() creates a builder where you provide your models and then connect to a database.
+Toasty uses the registered models to infer the full database schema — tables, columns, indexes, and relationships between models.

 let mut db = toasty::Db::builder()